AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/overview.md

 *  The Commerce application and the search engine are installed on different hosts.

    Running on separate hosts requires proxying to work.
-(Clustering the search engine is beyond the scope of this guide, but you can find more information in the [Elasticsearch clustering documentation][].)
+(Clustering the search engine is beyond the scope of this guide, but you can find more information in the [Elasticsearch clustering documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/distributed-cluster.html).)

 *  Each host has its own web server; the web servers do not have to be the same.